jstamet/ClinicalBERT-QF/README.md

 # ClinicalBERT-QF
-This repo is a set of experiments investigating how query-free attacks can compromise LLMs trained to perform de-identification of sensitive healthcare information.
-This project illustrates how query-free attacks that have been implemented by Zhuang et al (https://github.com/OPTML-Group/QF-Attack/) on Text-To-Image Models like StableDiffusion can also be used against masked language models like ClinicalBERT.
+This project is a set of experiments investigating how query-free attacks can compromise LLMs trained to perform de-identification of sensitive healthcare information.
+Zhuang et al have demonstrated that text-to-image models like StableDiffusion are susceptible (https://github.com/OPTML-Group/QF-Attack/).
+This project applies similar techniques to simulate attacks against masked language models like ClinicalBERT.

 <div align="center">
   <img src="/images/homoglyph.PNG" alt="Attack Methods on Clinical Text">